 Quality of Life: Salt Lake City is ranked as one of the best places to live in the United States due to its quality of life.
 The city has a low cost of living compared to other major metropolitan areas in the country.
 The city also has a strong sense of community, with several neighborhoods that have a small-town feel.
 The city is also known for its excellent schools, making it a great place to raise a family.

 Cultural Attractions: SLC has a rich cultural scene with several museums, theaters, and performing arts centers.
 The most popular attractions in the city include the Utah Museum of Fine Arts, the Natural History Museum of Utah, and the Eccles Theater.
 The city is also known for its music scene, with several music venues that attract both local and national acts.

 Safety: Salt Lake is a relatively safe city, with a low crime rate compared to other major metropolitan areas.
 There is a strong police force here.

 World-Class Medical Facilities: U.S. News and World Report ranked the University of Utah Medical Center as the best in the state.
-The hospital “is nationally ranked in 3 adult specialties and rated high performing in 2 adult specialties and 17 procedures and conditions,” according to an online article published by U.S. News online.
+The hospital “is nationally ranked in 3 adult specialties and rated high performing in 2 adult specialties and 17 procedures and conditions,” according to an online article published by U.S. News.
 This general medical and surgical facility is a teaching hospital.
 The ranking also takes into account data from the Utah Huntsman Mental Health Institute.
-Primary Children’s Medical Center, the Moran Eye Center, and the Huntsman Cancer Center are also nationally-recognized facilities with very specific specialties.
+Primary Children’s Medical Center, the Moran Eye Center, and the Huntsman Cancer Center are also nationally recognized facilities with very specific specialties.